MammutimEis/Detection-algorithm-for-seismological-recordings/README.md

 ## File description
 #### triggertoolbox.py
-The trigger toolbox Provides functions for detection algorithms.
+The trigger toolbox provides functions for detection algorithms.
 The module is imported by the other programs
 #### plotCharacteristcFunction.py
 Plots a seismogram and the corresponding characteristic function of the recursive STA/LTA.
 #### plotTrigger.py